typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Important]
 Since this operation is idempotent we can add any amount of previously applied statements that are already in the schema into a define request.
-But what we can only add types this way.
+But, we can only add types this way.
 We can't modify or delete existing types by modifying a define query and launching it again.
 </div>